 The MGT Act encourages agencies to take an enhanced strategic, incremental approach to IT with goals to drive gains of efficiency, cost savings, and lowered risk.
 Blockchain technology may be used to enhance an existing IT solution invest without a need to replace existing systems, instead it can enrich existing solutions with new capabilities and functionality that can be better provided by Blockchain technology.
 Government cannot modernize using existing technology it is through the adoption of new technology, such as Bockchain, that modernization may be achieved.
 Strategically, if an agency has targeted an IT process to modernize, but does not have the budget to do so, it could choose a smaller project or projects that will realize savings in year one, and apply those savings (which can be banked for three years) to the larger more critical project in year two.
 This is a different way of modernizing around multiagency business networks and processes.
 A strategic Blockchain solution is extensible, able to grow over time, adding new members and processes to the business network.
 It also facilitates data sharing, the reduction of existing frictions and inefficiencies.
 This approach is consistent with the MGT Act narrative; therefore, the assessment that an agency must make through a standard analysis of functions and gaps is to determine if the use of a blockchain will enhance an existing solution through gains of efficiency, cost savings, and lowered risk.
 [CONTRIBUTORS: Barsky/Tennenbaum]

-Create List of Questions to Consider (needs research by all).
-Suggestions below: [CONTRIBUTORS: Mark and Jeff, others?]

-What makes a great use case for blockchain for the business network?
-That it provides value to the business network (not just for one business network member) through one or more of the following:

-Consensus; all parties agree to network verified transactions.
-Provenance; enable any asset to be secured to a Blockchain ledger, physical or virtual.
-Immutability; once data has been written no one, not even a system administrator, can change it.

-Finality; once an operation is completed, that operation is completed for good.
-Privacy & permissioned; ensure appropriate visibility; transactions are secure, authenticated & verifiable.

-Controlled access & transformation; smart agreements on how to use the data embedded in transaction database & executed with transactions.

-Resulting in:

-Removing Friction

-Getting rid of the “middle man”

-Leveraging an Existing Business Network but not a Closed Network

-Valuing Transparency and History of a Shared Ledger to all participants

-Adding the Citizen/Customer to the value chain

 Focus on 5-10 key practices